A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Discussion

 Benchmark, ablation, explainability, calibration, and bootstrap evidence converged on a consistent interpretation.
 The main comparative conclusions do not rest on a single metric or on a single reading of performance.
-Rather, they emerge from the alignment among global probabilistic error, time-dependent discrimination, horizon-specific error, and calibration coherence---evaluated within each arm separately, and supported by enrollment-level bootstrap resampling as a ranking-stability diagnostic.
+Rather, they emerge from the alignment among global probabilistic error, time-dependent discrimination, horizon-specific error, and calibration coherence (evaluated within each family separately, and supported by enrollment-level bootstrap resampling as a ranking-stability diagnostic).

 The answers to the three research questions reinforced rather than contradicted each other, with one important qualification for each.
-For RQ1, the benchmark yielded a largely stable within-arm hierarchy: within the comparable arm, \textit{Random Survival Forest} led on time-dependent concordance (0.602; 79.5\% rank-1 bootstrap share, largely stable) and on all three Brier horizons; within the dynamic arm, \textit{Poisson Piecewise-Exponential} led narrowly on IBS (0.1396) within a tight five-family cluster; IBS bootstrap leadership was directional only (RSF rank-1 share 29\%, directional signal rather than stable dominance).
-The ordering within each arm should be read as consistent but not strictly dominant: both arms show modest absolute margins.
-Two arms cannot be pooled into a single global ranking without erasing the representational difference between weekly discrete-time hazard and fixed early-window continuous-time survival predictions.
-For RQ2, the systematic ablation on eight representative families (four per arm) showed that temporal-behavioral signal removal caused substantially larger performance loss than static removal in all comparable-arm families (IBS ratio range: 1.13--2.46) and on concordance across all eight families; this finding holds regardless of modelling paradigm.
-For RQ3, the paper-facing explainability export---covering eight families across both arms---found that the dominant feature block in all eight models is temporal (\textit{dynamic\_temporal\_behavioral}, \textit{discrete\_time\_index}, or \textit{early\_window\_behavior}), a result that now converges with rather than complements the ablation evidence.
-Calibration within the comparable arm showed that eight of nine families are well-calibrated at all three horizons, with \textit{XGBoost AFT} as a consistent outlier across all metrics; dynamic-arm families showed calibration gaps between 0.087 and 0.099 at horizon 10, confirming they generate numerically coherent probability estimates rather than degenerate risk scores.
+For RQ1, the benchmark yielded a largely stable within-family hierarchy: within Family~B, \textit{Random Survival Forest} led on time-dependent concordance (0.674; 90\% rank-1 bootstrap share, largely stable) and on all three Brier horizons; within Family~A, \textit{Poisson Piecewise-Exponential} led narrowly on IBS (0.1399) within a tight five-model cluster; IBS bootstrap leadership was directional (RSF rank-1 share 64\%; Neural-MTLR 27\%), though intervals still overlap and the ranking should not be treated as strictly dominant.
+The ordering within each family is consistent but not strictly dominant: both families show modest absolute margins.
+Family~A and Family~B cannot be pooled into a single global ranking without erasing the representational difference between weekly discrete-time hazard and fixed early-window continuous-time survival predictions.

+For RQ2, the systematic ablation on eight representative models (four per family) showed that temporal-behavioral signal removal caused substantially larger performance loss than static removal in all Family~B models (IBS ratio range: 1.20--2.46) and on concordance across all eight models; this finding holds regardless of modelling paradigm.